May 6th, 2019

 As I get lower, I start passing a few ranches.
 There is a property with the most interesting junk collection: an RV, heavy machine trucks, a jacked up VW bug painted in camo, an old oil rig tower, a bashed in porta-potty, and a zip-line.
 I imagine the fun that could be had with all that.
 I also pass the first good water source of the day.
 As the rest stop is only another 2.5 miles, I keep going.

 A guy named Topo is doing trail magic for his AT buddy Grasshopper, following him along for a few weeks.
 He is making burgers and hotdogs for everyone and I am basically handed one of each as I walk up.
-What amazing fortune.I take a stupendous shower and then do laundry.
-There are even some loaner clothes and I pick a hot pink shirt and shorts (the box is filled with pink stuff).
+What good fortune.I take a stupendous shower and do laundry.
+There are even some loaner clothes and I pick a hot pink shirt and shorts (the box is filled with pink stuff for some reason).
 I eat and drink some more.As an extra bonus, Relentless and Open arrive later, after pulling a 32 mile day.
 Many of the hikers sleep inside the shelter but I find a nice tent spot to avoid the noise.
 It’s not a party night.
 Everyone is in bed before 10 pm.